From BR Bullpen

 - Born July 24, 1912 in Caracas, Venezuela

 - Died August 19, 1969 in Caracas, Venezuela

 Biographical Information

-His major league career ended after 1945 when he jumped to the Mexican League (except when he returned to the majors for 3 games in 1949) but his minor league career would run from 1949-53.
-In 1955-56 he again played in Mexico.
+His major league career ended after 1945 when he jumped to the Mexican League (except when he returned to the majors for 3 games with the Chicago White Sox in 1949) but his minor league career continued until 1953.
+In 1955 and 1956, he again played in Mexico.

 Year-by-Year Managerial Record